T-Systems-MMS/otc-nextcloud/README.md

 ## Tutorial

-**Attention, please use the default values for the setup unless otherwise specified!!**
+**Attention, please use the default values for the setup unless otherwise specified!**

 ### 1. Create Virtual Private Cloud (VPC)